-Smart home gadgets let you do things such as turn your lights on using your smartphone, stream music to a speaker using Alexa, lock your doors remotely, clean your house, and much more.
-But smart home gadgets are about more than just convenience.
-These devices can also help you save on heating and energy costs, let you know if someone's trying to break in, or if there's some other emergency.
+Smart home gadgets let you do things such as turn your lights on from your smartphone, stream music to a speaker using Alexa, lock your doors remotely, clean your house, and much more.
+But the best smart home devices are about more than just convenience.
+They can also help you save on heating and energy costs, let you know if someone's trying to break in, or notify you when there's some other emergency.

-The number of smart home products—from Amazon to Xiaomi—is rapidly growing.
-We've tested dozens of smart home devices, from cameras to lightbulbs to thermostats to smart light switches—even robot vacuums —to find the best of each for building your new smart home.
+The number of smart home brands—from Amazon to Xiaomi—is constantly growing.
+We've tested dozens of smart home devices, from home security cameras to smart lights to smart thermostats to smart light switches—even robot vacuums —to find the best of each for building your new smart home.
 Here are some of our favorites.

-Now in its second generation, Amazon's flagship smart speaker delivers great sound in an attractive package for less than $100.
+Now in its third generation, Amazon's flagship smart speaker delivers outstanding sound in an attractive package for less than $100.

-The second-generation Echo is smaller and more attractive than the original.
-Plus, you can change its skins to match your decor.
-Inside, the new Echo does all the same things the original does: control smart home gadgets, connect to other smart home hubs, read you audiobooks, check the weather, and even let you purchase things online just by using your voice.
-And, as a speaker, it sounds pretty good, too.
+The third-generation Echo looks nothing like past iterations.
+Rather, it adopts the modern, fabric-swathed look of the Echo Plus.
+The new Echo takes advantage of everything Alexa does: control smart home gadgets, connect to other smart home hubs, read you audiobooks, check the weather, and even let you purchase things online just by using your voice.
+And, as a speaker, it sounds pretty excellent.
+Especially for the price.

 Excellent video coupled with a generous free storage plan, and lots of features.